Biotin

-Biotin (also known as vitamin B_{7}) is one of the B vitamins - a group of essential dietary micronutrients.
+Biotin (also known as vitamin B_{7} and vitamin H) is one of the B vitamins - a group of essential dietary micronutrients.
 Present in every living cell, it is involved as a cofactor for enzymes in numerous metabolic processes, both in humans and in other organisms, primarily related to the biochemistry of fats, carbohydrates, and amino acids.

 When isolated, biotin is a white, needle-like crystalline solid.
 Biotin is obtained from foods, particularly meats and liver, and is sold as a dietary supplement.

-The name biotin, borrowed from the German biotin, derives from the Ancient Greek word βίοτος (bíotos; 'life') and the suffix "-in" (a suffix used in chemistry usually to indicate 'forming').
+The name biotin, borrowed from the German Biotin, derives from the Ancient Greek word βίοτος (bíotos; 'life') and the suffix "-in" (a suffix used in chemistry usually to indicate 'forming').

 Chemical description

 Biotin is classified as a heterocyclic compound, with a sulfur-containing tetrahydrothiophene ring fused to a ureido group.
 A C5-carboxylic acid side chain is appended to the former ring.
 The ureido ring, containing the −N−CO−N− group, serves as the carbon dioxide carrier in carboxylation reactions.
 Biotin is a coenzyme for five carboxylase enzymes, which are involved in the catabolism of amino acids and fatty acids, synthesis of fatty acids, and gluconeogenesis.
 Biotinylation of histone proteins in nuclear chromatin plays a role in chromatin stability and gene expression.